bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

-### What to turn in
+### Deliverables/What to turn in

 You will receive the assignment on GitHub.
-In addition to the code, your repo has to contain the following 3 files:
+Your github repository shoud contain:

+* your code

 * The README file is the landing page for the repository and should
 contain: (1) a one-sentence description of what the code is doing. and